LunarProd/StarZ-Discord-Bot/README.md

 # StarZ Discord-Bot
-StarZ is a multi-command &amp; helpful discord bot currently in development
+StarZ is a multi-command &amp; helpful discord bot currently in development.

+He will replace my old discord bot Luna

 **Add StarZ for your server!**